fbeshears/dbaccessor/readme.txt

-dbaccessor_readme.txt
+#dbaccessor_readme.txt

-#A simple sqlite3 accessor class in python
+#A simple sqlite3 database accessor class in python

-#If you're using python to create and update a sqlite3 database
-#then you may want to check out the DbAccessor class.

 #----------------------------

-#To see the tests brinng up the file dbaccessor_tests.py in your editor

-#To run tests, check out dbaccessor_tests.py

 #Tests can be run with:

 $ python dbaccessor_tests.py

 #-------------------------------------
 #To import the dbaccessor class use this

 from dbaccessor import DbAccessor